• Home

 Avengers Assemble! — stunts, pyrotechnics, and your favourite Marvel heroes.
 Pure spectacle.

-But the moment that stopped everyone in their tracks: The Lion King: Celebration in the Sky — fireworks at sea.
+The moment that genuinely stops the entire ship: The Lion King: Celebration in the Sky — fireworks at sea.
 The Disney Adventure is the only cruise ship in the world that does fireworks at sea.
-The show is narrated by Shah Rukh Khan, features pyrotechnics synchronised to Lion King music, and watching it unfold against dark open ocean is one of the most beautiful things I've seen on any cruise.
+The show is narrated by Shah Rukh Khan, with pyrotechnics synchronised to Lion King music, and watching it unfold against open ocean is one of the most beautiful things any of us have experienced on a cruise.
+It is the experience guests post about most often, across every review platform.

 The Lion King Celebration in the Sky on the Disney Adventure — Shah Rukh Khan on screen and fireworks over ocean at night